ofman/fsg/README.md

 [![FileShareGo-cli Screen Shot][product-screenshot]](img/screenshot.png)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+There are many file sharing programs on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
+I want to create a program so amazing that it'll be the last one you ever need -- I think this is it.

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* You shouldn't be doing the same tasks over and over like zipping/extracting or slicing files in parts just to send them
-* You should implement DRY principles to the rest of your life :smile:
+* You should implement KISS principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
+Of course, no one program will serve all projects since your needs may be different.
+So I'll be adding more in the near future (for example filesharego-gui).
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Thanks to all the people have contributed to expanding this program!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>